 That’s what we had to say about the Europa League clash between BATE Borisov and Arsenal on Thursday night.
 Good luck!

-The outsider in the Premier League Huddersfield Town welcomes Arsenal in a game from the 26th round of the Premier League.
+Huddersfield Town welcomes Arsenal in a game from the 26th round of the Premier League.
 Let’s take a look at this fixture.

 For Huddersfield Town there is no more hope that they can survive this season.
 At this moment they are 20th in the league standings, trailing on 13 points behind the 17th Burnley and the safe zone.
 How you can see, they would need a miracle to survive.
 And miracles do not happen very often.